Taxi Driver (Delay) FV1 Modulation

 The Taxi Driver is a FV-1 based modulation kit.
 It comes in two flavours, Delay and Reverb.
 This is the listing for the Delay option.
 You cannot do both at once unless you swap the Eeprom chip.
 Its a really lovely digital delay with three controls which set the Delay parameters, simply named CTRL1, 2, 3.
 This approach allows the user to name them as they wish although on this one they control Time, Width & Feedback.
 There is also a two way toggle and a mix pot.
 Therefore the Taxi Driver is a very versatile, impressive DIY project.
 The two different delays available are really trippy and lush.
 I got lost in mine for hours.

 There are also two different difficulty levels, if you have experience soldering surface mount parts then this kit is fairly straight forwards.
 If you dont then the FV1 chip is a challenge.
-At present they are only offered de-soldered.
-I recommend ordering yourself a very cheap surface mount practice kit from ebay or similar to test yourself with.
+If you are going to take on the challenge of soldering the chip yourself then I recommend ordering yourself a very cheap surface mount practice kit from ebay or similar to test yourself with.
 The FV1 is a very expensive part itself, so you do not want to practice on it.

 The FV1 and EEPROM work together, the EEPROM contains the individual programmes that the FV1 reads.
 So both are required to enable this project to work.
 Therefore the minimum option to choose is the PCB, EEPROM and FV1 option, should you not have any.